JoSchaap/BlissAdmin/README.md

 PHP 5.3 with short_open_tag = On

-Desktop interaction allowed for Apache

-Same server as for DayZ and the same database
+Same server as for DayZ and the same database (Currently Being update to remove this need)

 Correctly installed and configured Battleye RCON